A state-by-state breakdown of US coronavirus cases - KEYT | KCOY

 Rhode Island: 3

-A 60-year-old women with mild symptoms was a presumptive case, the state Department of Health said March 6.
+A 60-year-old woman with mild symptoms was a presumptive case, the state Department of Health said March 6.

 Two others from a group that had traveled on a school trip to Italy in mid-February tested positive, the health department said March 1.
 They were a man in his 40s and a teenager.
 Health officials were monitoring the 38 people who went on the trip.

-Note: CORRECTION: An earlier version of this story misstated the number of coronavirus cases repatriated from the Diamond Princess cruise ship.
-It is 46.